 SFS Cavalcade North America 2023 (scheduled), AFA 2023

 We uncover a significant relationship between the persistence of marketing employment strategy and fund performance in the U.S. mutual fund industry.
-Using regulatory filings, we show a large heterogeneity in fund companies' marketing employment share, which refers to the fraction of employees devoted to marketing and sales.
-Not only does the marketing employment share increase in family size and predict subsequent fund flows, but it is also persistent across fund families.
-A framework based on Bayesian persuasion and costly learning helps explain the observed strategic marketing decision.
-Regarding an optimal marketing plan, fund companies with different skill types commit to heterogeneous marketing employment strategies.
-Conditional on the skill level, fund companies' optimal marketing employment share responds to their past performance differently.
-Low-skill funds only conduct marketing following good-enough past performance whereas high-skill funds maintain a high marketing employment share even with very poor past performance.
-Consistent with the model prediction, we show that the volatility of the marketing ratio is negatively correlated with the long-term performance of fund companies.
+Using regulatory filings, we show a large heterogeneity in fund companies' marketing employment share and its persistence.
+A framework based on costly signaling and learning helps explain the observed marketing decision.
+The model features a separating equilibrium in which fund companies' optimal marketing employment share responds to their past performance differently, conditional on the skill level.
+Consistent with the model prediction, we show that the volatility of the marketing employment share negatively predicts the fund companies' long-term performance.